Sign up for our newsletter to hear first about program announcements and application deadlines.

 When and how to make a payment:

 After the jury has reviewed applications, you will be notified via email to let you know whether or not you have been accepted.
-You can make a payment once you have received your acceptance email.
+Tuition payment deadlines / payment plan options will be expressed at that time.

 Tuition payments can be made by: